 that a clergyman in Lancaster, one George Marsh, was preaching Luther's doctrine.
 Marsh, a 40-year-old widower with children, was summoned to Chester.
 There,

 in the Lady Chapel of the Cathedral, which was then used as the Consistory Court

 of the Diocese, he was charged with having "preached and openly published most

 heretically and blasphemously..... directly against Pope's authority and the

 Catholic Church of Rome."
 He was condemned to death and led through the streets

 of Chester on his way to Spital Boughton, reading his Bible.
 There, on Gallows

 Hill, he was burned at the stake, his immolation (by all accounts an inefficient

-and drawn-out affair) being officially witnessed by the Sheriff of Chester.
+and drawn-out affair, the fire being "mismanaged") being officially witnessed by the Sheriff of Chester.